GameBridgeAI/ts_serialize/README.md

 Inherited classes override the key when serializing.
-If you override a propery any value used for that key will be overridden by the child value. _With collisions the child also overides the parent_
+If you override a propery any value used for that key will be overridden by the child value. _With collisions the child always overides the parent_

 ```ts
 class Test1 extends Serializable<Test1> {